 1. Make note of their usual preferences

 When planning a business trip for your boss, you want to get faster and better at it every time.
-Don’t rely on your memory (hate to break it to you, but sometimes it’s wrong).
+Don’t rely on your memory-it’s often wrong (sorry!).
 Instead, take notes on your boss’s usual preferences, such as rushing for flight connections versus having layovers with plenty of cushion, or hiring a car service to pick them up versus having them take public transportation.
 That way, you can reduce some of the back and forth communication required for each trip and streamline the planning process.

 2. Help them prioritize the most important parts of their trip